pirovc/genome_updater/README.md

  -k Dry-run mode.
 No sequence data is downloaded or updated - just checks for available sequences and changes -i Fix only mode.
 Re-downloads incomplete or failed data from a previous run.
 Can also be used to change files (-f).
  -m Check MD5 of downloaded files
- -H Use hard links instead of symbolic links when updating a repository.
-Useful if you have restrictions on the number of files (inodes).
-Note: both the previous and new output directories must be on the same filesystem'
+ -H Link mode. [hard, soft].
+Hard links save inodes (useful on HPC systems), but only work if both previous and new output directories are on the same filesystem.
+        Default: "hard"

 Report options:
  -u Updated assembly accessions report